latinacode/Create-a-Tableau-Story/README.md

 # Project Details
 ## Introduction
 For the final project, I will create an explanatory data visualization from a data set that communicates a clear finding or that highlights relationships or patterns in a data set.
-My work should be a reflection of the theory and practice of data visualization, and my final deliverable will be a write up along with a Tableau Public workbook.

-Udacity will provide some options of data sets to explore; however, I may choose to explore an entirely different data set.
-I should be aware that finding my own data set and cleaning it using Python, R, or some other language can take considerable time and effort.

-I have three options for this project.
-I should pick an option based on your prior experience with data munging and exploratory data analysis.
-The option I choose will not affect the evaluation of the project.

-- Option 1: Select one of the beginner data sets, which already has a summary of findings, from the Data Set Options document.
-Then, create a visualization that communicates the findings.
-- Option 2: Select one of the intermediate data sets from the Data Set Options document.
-You will investigate the data set to share a story or message about the data and then create a suitable visualization.
-- Option 3: Find a data set, investigate it, and share your findings in a visualization.
-Your final graphic should primarily be explanatory, but it may also contain exploratory components.
-You can find a list of recommended websites to find data sets in the Data Set Options document.
-You should be aware that finding your own data set, cleaning the data set, and analyzing it (using R, iPython Notebook, or another tool) can take considerable time and effort.
-This can lengthen the time you spend on your project by days, weeks, or even months.
-Choose the option only if you feel prepared for a challenge!

-Now, on to the details!

 ## Step One - Choose a Data Set
-First, I will choose a data set from the Data Set Options document or find a data set to explore and visualize.
-I should choose a data set based on my prior experiences in programming and working with data.
-The data set I choose will not increase or decrease my chances of passing this project.
+I chose Loan Data from Prosper.
+Prosper is a peer-to-peer lending platform that aims to connect people who need money with those who have the money to lend.

 ## Step Two - Get Organized
-Eventually I’ll want to submit my project and share it.
-To do so, I need to create a zip folder that includes the following:
+This repoository includes the following:

 - Write-up: PDF or Markdown file that includes links to my Tableau Public workbooks, published online, and a write-up with four sections.
-See HERE if you need help publishing your Tableau Public Workbook.
   - Summary: in no more than 4 sentences, briefly introduce the data visualization and add any context that can help readers understand it
   - Design: explain any design choices I made including changes to the visualization after collecting feedback
   - Feedback: include all feedback I received from others on my visualization from the first sketch to the final visualization
   - Resources: list any sources I consulted to create my visualization
 - Data Files
   - the final data set used to create the visualization (usually .csv, .tsv, or .json file)
-  - a codebook or other files related to the data set (description, readme, license)

 ## Step Three - Find a Data Story
 Explore my data set and craft a message or story around your data!
 Think about the overall message I want to convey and think about the comparison(s) or relationship(s) I want my readers to see.
 Remember that I will ultimately need to create a visualization that is explanatory, helping lead a reader to identify one or more key insights into the dataset.